 In this article I hope to address all three in a balanced way but at the end of the day, the enjoyment factor surely has to come down to personal preference.

 Which barbecue grill delivers the best flavour?
 Is it charcoal or gas or the electric wood pellet grill?

-To be honest, the jury’s out on this one.
+To be honest, the jury of "experts" is out on this one.
 Many folks believe that the smoke from the charcoal adds to the flavour of the food but the official word in this is that it’s not true.

 The smoke that adds the flavour is that created by the fat dripping onto the coals and then being burned off.
 Since that fat is the same whether cooking over charcoal embers, gas flame tamers (or lava rocks) or the baffle plate of an electric pellet grill then the argument goes that the flavour must be the same.

-My own view is that the bi-products of burning gas are heat, light, carbon dioxide and water and bi-products of burning charcoal are exactly the same + smoke so if my theory is correct then both charcoal and wood pellets must have some influence on the influence the flavour.
+My own view is that the bi-products of burning gas are heat, light, carbon dioxide and water and bi-products of burning charcoal or wood are exactly the same + smoke so if my theory is correct then both charcoal and wood pellets must have some influence on the influence the flavour.
 Whether that subtle difference in flavour is actually better of course is another matter.

 Anyway, if we move away from the flavour debate there are two fundamental differences when considering on charcoal or gas and that's the preparation time and clean up time.